Five New York agencies have been briefed in a review of creative duties on the Advil brand, sources said.

 In October, Pfizer acquired Wyeth for an estimated $68 billion in cash and stock.
 Wyeth’s other over-the-counter brands include Centrum, ChapStick and Ambesol.

-Media planning and buying — at TargetCast and Carat, respectively — and digital creative duties — split between IPG’s R/GA and Omnicom Group’s Tribal DDB — are not in play, according to the client’s initial request for proposals.
+Media planning and buying — at TargetCast and Carat, respectively — and digital creative duties — split between IPG’s R/GA and Omnicom Group’s Tribal DDB — are not in play, according to the company’s initial request for proposals.

 Ultimately, Pfizer wants a shop whose work can forge “deep emotional engagement and connections” between its brands and consumers, the RFP states.
 Additionally, the winning shop will be expected to “address key category issues beyond product parity, such as the growth of private label [brands] and increasing retailer influence.”